w3c/w3c-website-redesign-documentation/writing-guide.md

 categories: [Planning]
 description: "The front-end standards we plan to use within the W3C website redesign project are summarised below.
 Further details on each item appear in this document."
 author: Carlos Eriksson, Nicola Saunders
+thumbnail: "/assets/images/img-standards.png"
+thumbnail_alt: "Sketch of an American Football Placekicker scoring a field goal.
+The football shows the W3C logo.
+'Standards' is written in the end zone."
 ---
 ```